Free Web Hosting for Your Travel Blog

 So then, why would anybody want to go for a free web hosting option and essentially set their website up for free, if there are so many paid options out there?

 Firstly, free web hosting services offer a platform through which users can get started, giving them space to erect their first website or experiment with a live environment, getting a real feel for how web hosting in the real world works.
-So, free hosting services could be used for experimental procedures, since free web hosting services will naturally have some restrictions, by way of available disk space, monthly bandwidth transfer limit and even the amount of applications one can install, as a direct consequence of having limited disk space.
+So, free hosting services could be used for experimental procedures, since free web hosting services will naturally have some restrictions, by way of available disk space, monthly bandwidth transfer limit, and even the amount of applications one can install, as a direct consequence of having limited disk space.
+But if you are looking for better performance, then looking for dedicated hosting plans (such as those offered by Bluehost dedicated server) would be ideal.

 Free hosting would make for a better option, in this instance, simply because of paid hosting options usually depicting a minimum-features option, commonly referred to as the entry-level or basic web hosting plan.
 This basic web hosting plan, no matter how basic the features it comes with are, could still prove to pack more features than you might want to use for a basic website you might be planning to erect.
 For example, if all you really need is server space to store a collection of simple HTML files and a few images for a basic informational site, some of the extra features of a basic, entry-level hosting package, from a paid-hosting option, will still be available to you and go to waste as you’d never have to use them.
 You would still effectively have to pay for them though, as that is the most basic package available through the paid-service.